Widener Law Commonwealth has partnered with the following institutions to offer applicants various admissions options.

 PASSHE graduates are eligible to apply under the Express Admissions Program.
 Students are guaranteed admission to Widener Law Commonwealth if they

-To receive the JD degree, students must complete 88 credits at Widener Law in Harrisburg.
+To receive the JD degree, students must complete 88 credits at Widener Law Commonwealth.
 Two attendance options are available, regular division (full-time/day: three years) or extended division (part-time/day or evening: four years).

 PASSHE students are eligible to earn both a bachelor’s degree and a juris doctor degree in six years, instead of the usual seven.
 PASSHE students must